stellaval/Bacardi/README.md

 Team Bacardi for Group Project of the course "JS UI & DOM" in Telerik Academy.

-Our project is a HTML5 game resembling Icy Tower.
+Our project is a HTML5 game resembling Ice Tower.

 Team Members: